CarsonDavis/CarsonDavis.github.io/_posts/2022-07-10-shogi_sets.md

 Let me provide some context on what it means for a shogi set to be nice.
 Fundamentally there are only a few variables you can play with: material, construction, and font.

 ### Material
 There are really only two commonly used materials: plastic and wood.
-Shogi is an old-school, traditional game, and no self respecting player would use anything except wood.
-However, within the category of wood there is common wood from unknown trees, and then there is expensive, tight-grained hardwood used in the most expensive sets, which can cost thousands of dollars.
+Shogi is an old-school, traditional game, and obviously no self respecting player would use plastic.

+However, while even within the category of wood there is a lot of variation.
+Sets costing upwards of $100 will use unspecific wood from unspecified trees, but as you move into the $200 price range you will begin to see expensive, tight-grained hardwood, with the most expensive sets costing thousands of dollars.

 ### Construction
 After the base material, there are various options for how the characters are applied to the pieces.